chocolatey/chocolatey-workshop/ReadMe.md

 * Package - in Chocolatey-speak, package is strictly a Nupkg file.
 Binaries and installers are referred to as software or binaries.
 This reduces confusion.
 * C4B - you see this next to some exercises.
 This is the short form of Chocolatey for Business.
+* MSP - Managed Service Provider.
+Also a licensed edition of Chocolatey that has less features and suport than C4B, but has a price point that works well for MSP organizations.

 ## Exercises
 Some of these exercises require a license for the commercial version of Chocolatey.
 They can be completed with a trial version, but may require pressing enter a few times (and repeating the command if the trial decides not to let Package Builder finish).

-If you are completing this lab for FOSS (open source), simply skip those steps that are indicated by either `C4B`, `MSP`, or `Licensed`.
+If you are completing this lab for FOSS (open source), simply skip those exercises/steps that are indicated by either `C4B`, `MSP`, or `Licensed`.

 ### Exercise 0: Setup